Verges

 The marker for a Special Roadside Verge

-These verges are managed by a partnership project made up of Essex County Council, whose Highways service carries out the cutting of the verges at the right times of the year, Essex Wildlife Trust and its volunteers, who survey the verges each year to check the species that are growing there, and in Uttlesford Saffron Walden Museum, whose Natural Sciences Officer co-ordinates the management and surveys, and compiles reports on the condition of these verges.
-The project is trying to keep these verges in good condition, and from time to time is adding further verges to the list of special verges.
+These verges have until recently been managed by a partnership project made up of Essex County Council, whose Highways service carries out the cutting of the verges at the right times of the year, and Essex Wildlife Trust and its volunteers, who surveyed the verges each year to check the species that are growing there, and in Uttlesford Saffron Walden Museum, whose Natural Sciences Officer co-ordinated the management and surveys, and compiled reports on the condition of these verges.

 Be safe when visiting the special roadside verges!